bruceravel/DnDthings/docs/distant_moon/chapter3.rst

   could be related to the Godslayer.
 + Traeki being traeki, it is not quite clear which individual has been dealing with these apparent out-worlders.
-+ The best bet, though, is a famously reclusive stack maked In Go Tin Pok that lives in a tower on the side of a mesa off in the direction of the Fireflow Mountains.
++ The best bet, though, is a famously reclusive stack named In Go Tin Pok that lives in a tower on the side of a mesa off in the direction of the Fireflow Mountains.
 + The best way to get to In Go's home is to take the next train going